Vagrant proxy configuration

 Install Vagrant Plugin vagrant-proxyconf

-To configure all Vagrant VMs
+To set up configurations for all Vagrant VMs

 Vagrant.configure("2") do |config|